gardener/gardener/docs/development/high-availability.md

     matchLabels: ...
 ```

-3. Add label `high-availability-config.resources.gardener.cloud/type` to `deployment`s or `statefulset`s as well as optionally involved `horizontalpodautoscaler`s or `HVPA`s where the following two values are possible:
+3. Add the label `high-availability-config.resources.gardener.cloud/type` to `deployment`s or `statefulset`s, as well as optionally involved `horizontalpodautoscaler`s or `HVPA`s where the following two values are possible:

 - `controller`
 - `server`

 Type `server` is also preferred if a component is a controller and (webhook) server at the same time.

-You can read more about the webhook's internals in [this document](../concepts/resource-manager.md#high-availability-config).
+You can read more about the webhook's internals in [High Availability Config](../concepts/resource-manager.md#high-availability-config).

 ## `gardenlet` Internals

-Make sure you have read above document about the webhook internals before continuing reading this section.
+Make sure you have read the above document about the webhook internals before continuing reading this section.

 ### `Seed` Controller

 The `gardenlet` performs the following changes on all namespaces running seed system components:

-- add label `high-availability-config.resources.gardener.cloud/consider=true`.
+- adds the label `high-availability-config.resources.gardener.cloud/consider=true`.
-- add annotation `high-availability-config.resources.gardener.cloud/zones=<zones>` where `<zones>` is the list provided in `.spec.provider.zones[]` in the `Seed` specification.
+- adds the annotation `high-availability-config.resources.gardener.cloud/zones=<zones>`, where `<zones>` is the list provided in `.spec.provider.zones[]` in the `Seed` specification.

-Note that neither the `high-availability-config.resources.gardener.cloud/failure-tolerance-type` nor the `high-availability-config.resources.gardener.cloud/zone-pinning` annotations are set, hence the node affinity would never be touched by the webhook.
+Note that neither the `high-availability-config.resources.gardener.cloud/failure-tolerance-type`, nor the `high-availability-config.resources.gardener.cloud/zone-pinning` annotations are set, hence the node affinity would never be touched by the webhook.

 The only exception to this rule are the istio ingress gateway namespaces.
-This includes the default istio ingress gateway when SNI is enabled as well as analogous namespaces for exposure classes and zone-specific istio ingress gateways.
+This includes the default istio ingress gateway when SNI is enabled, as well as analogous namespaces for exposure classes and zone-specific istio ingress gateways.
 Those namespaces
-will additionally be annotated with `high-availability-config.resources.gardener.cloud/zone-pinning` set to `true` resulting in the node affinities and the topology spread constraints being set.
-The replicas are not touched as the istio ingress gateways
+will additionally be annotated with `high-availability-config.resources.gardener.cloud/zone-pinning` set to `true`, resulting in the node affinities and the topology spread constraints being set.
+The replicas are not touched, as the istio ingress gateways
 are scaled by a horizontal autoscaler instance.

 ### `Shoot` Controller